Heirloom Cherry Tomatoes With Great Taste

 Chocolate Cherry Tomato

-If you have never tasted a really good heirloom or open pollinated cherry tomato, Chocolate cherry would be a great way to start.
+If you have never tasted a really good heirloom or open pollinated cherry tomato, Chocolate Cherry would be a great way to start.
 Sweet and tart with a great burst of tomato flavor, this dark beauty should be a must in every garden.
 In addition, vines are very prolific and show great disease resistance.
+Additionally, they begin to ripen pretty early.

 Snow White Cherry Tomato